Corporate Governance Principles

-While there is no specified limit on the number of other public boards on which a director may serve, the number of board memberships shall be a consideration, along with any other time commitments a director or nominee may have, in determining his or her ability to serve effectively.
-Directors must be willing and able to devote sufficient time to carrying out their duties and responsibilities effectively and have an intention to serve a sufficient time to make a meaningful contribution to the Board and the Company.
-A director should engage in discussion with the Chair of the Corporate Governance and Nominating Committee prior to accepting an invitation to serve on an additional public company board or accepting an invitation to chair a committee of a public board they currently serve on.
+While there is no specified limit on the number of other public company boards on which a director may serve, the number of board memberships shall be a consideration, along with any other time commitments a director or nominee may have, in determining his or her ability to serve effectively.
+Directors must be willing and able to devote sufficient time to carrying out their duties and responsibilities effectively and have an intention to serve an appropriate length of time in order to make a meaningful contribution to the Board and the Company.
+A director should engage in discussion with the Chair of the Corporate Governance and Nominating Committee prior to accepting an invitation to serve on an additional public company board or accepting an invitation to chair a committee of a public company board he or she currently serves on.

-Term limits are not established.
-The perceived value of term limits are outweighed by the contributions of directors who have been able to develop, over a period of time, increasing insight into the Company’s operations and strategic direction, and, therefore, provide an increasing contribution to the effectiveness of the Board as a whole.
+The Board does not have term or age limits.
+The perceived value of such limits is outweighed by the contributions of directors who have been able to develop, over a period of time, increasing insight into the Company’s operations and strategic direction, and, therefore, provide an increasing contribution to the effectiveness of the Board as a whole.

 A director who is an officer of the Company shall tender his or her resignation from the Board at the time of resignation, retirement, or termination as an officer of the Company.

-Until the Board determines whether to accept or reject a director’s resignation, the director shall continue to serve as a director; provided, however, no director who has tendered his or her resignation shall participate in the deliberations to determine whether their own resignation shall be accepted or rejected.
+Until the Board determines whether to accept or reject a director’s resignation, the director shall continue to serve as a director; provided, however, no director who has tendered his or her resignation shall participate in the deliberations to determine whether his or her own resignation shall be accepted or rejected.

 Director Orientation and Continuing Education

-An understanding of the Company’s business is required to enable a director to make a substantial contribution to the Board.
-New Board members will participate in an orientation program to become familiar with the Company’s business, including its history, vision, strategic direction, core values, ethics, corporate governance practices, financial statements including other financial matters, key policies, key issues, and senior leadership.
-The program may include review of written materials, personal briefings by the senior management, and visits to Company facilities as appropriate.
-Directors can gain and maintain an understanding of the industry and environment in which the Company operates through briefings from management including periodic tutorials by internal and external experts, reviewing industry publications and press and analyst reports, and participating in educational programs.
-To assist the directors in discharging their duties, directors are encouraged to participate in continuing director education programs that include internal and external presentations on business, financial, accounting, legal, and other subjects affecting the Company’s business.
+Management, working with the Corporate Governance and Nominating Committee, shall provide an orientation program for new directors.
+The program shall address the Company’s business, history, vision, strategic direction, competitive landscape, core values, ethics, corporate governance practices, financial matters, key policies and senior leadership, and shall be conducted by means of, as appropriate, written materials, briefings by the senior management, and visits to Company facilities.
+Directors are also encouraged to participate in continuing director education programs that include presentations on business, financial, accounting, legal, and other subjects relevant to the Company’s business.
 Reasonable costs and expenses incurred for continuing education will be reimbursed by the Company.

-The Lead Director, in consultation with the Chairman of the Board and Chief Executive Officer, shall establish the annual schedule of Board meetings.
-In general, regular meetings following the close of each calendar quarter and a separate meeting dedicated primarily to strategic planning for the Company are desirable for the Board to properly discharge its duties.
-Each of the Chairman of the Board, the Lead Director, the Chief Executive Officer, and a majority of directors then in office may call special meetings in accordance with the notice provision set forth in the Company’s By-Laws.
+The Board Chair and the CEO shall establish the annual schedule of Board meetings.
+Generally, the Board will hold regular meetings following the close of each calendar quarter as well as a separate meeting dedicated primarily to strategic planning for the Company.
+Each of the Board Chair, the CEO, and a majority of directors then in office may call special meetings in accordance with the notice provision set forth in the Company’s Amended and Restated By-Laws.

-The Lead Director has the authority to call meetings of the independent directors, shall determine the schedule and agenda for such meetings, and shall preside at such meetings.
+The Board Chair has the authority to call meetings of the independent directors, shall determine the schedule and agenda for such meetings, and shall preside at such meetings.
 The independent directors shall meet in executive session in conjunction with every regular meeting of the Board.

-The Chairman of the Board shall regularly attend and preside at meetings of the Board and, together with the Chief Executive Officer, at stockholder meetings.
-The Lead Director shall take the place of the Chairman or the Chief Executive Officer in the event either is absent, and shall preside alone if both are absent.
+The Board Chair shall regularly attend and preside at meetings of the Board and, together with the CEO, at stockholder meetings.

-The Lead Director shall assist the Chief Executive Officer in developing, and shall approve, the agenda for each Board meeting.
-The Chairman of the Board shall review the agenda prior to its circulation to the Board.
-All directors may suggest the inclusion of items on the agenda, request the presence of or a report by any member of the Corporation’s senior management or, at any meeting, raise subjects that are not on the agenda for that meeting.
+The Board Chair shall assist the CEO in developing, and shall approve, the agenda for each Board meeting.
+All directors may suggest the inclusion of items on the agenda, request the presence of or a report by any member of the Company’s senior management or, at any meeting, raise subjects that are not on the agenda for that meeting.

 Minutes of each meeting shall be prepared under the direction of the Corporate Secretary and circulated to each member of the Board for review and approval.

-The Corporate Secretary and the General Counsel shall have responsibility for the preparation of proxy materials for meetings of the stockholders, subject to the oversight of and approval by the Board.
+The Corporate Secretary shall have responsibility for the preparation of proxy materials for meetings of the stockholders, subject to the oversight of and approval by the Board.

 The Board has complete access to the employees of the Company.
-Any meeting or contact requested by a director may be arranged by the Chairman of the Board, Lead Director, Chief Executive Officer, General Counsel, the Corporate Secretary, or directly by the director.
-It is assumed that Board members will use judgment to ensure that any contact with Company employees is not disruptive to the business operations of the Company and when appropriate they are expected to copy the Chief Executive Officer on any written communications resulting from such contact.
+Any meeting or contact requested by a director may be arranged by the Board Chair, the CEO, the General Counsel, the Corporate Secretary, or directly by the director.
+It is assumed that Board members will use judgment to ensure that any contact with Company employees is not disruptive to the business operations of the Company and when appropriate they are expected to copy the CEO on any written communications resulting from such contact.

 The Board has the authority to retain the legal, financial, and other expert advisors that it deems appropriate to assist the directors in the discharge of their duties.
 Management will cooperate with any such engagement and will ensure that the Company provides adequate funding.

-In discharging his or her responsibilities, a director is entitled to rely in good faith on reports or other information provided by management, independent directors, and other persons as to matters the director reasonably believes to be within such other person’s professional or expert competence and who has been selected with reasonable care by, or on behalf of, the Corporation.
+In discharging his or her responsibilities, a director is entitled to rely in good faith on the Company’s records and upon the information, opinions, reports or statements provided by management, Board committees, expert advisors or other persons as to matters the director reasonably believes to be within such person’s professional or expert competence and who has been selected with reasonable care by, or on behalf of, the Company.

 Management Evaluation and Succession Planning

-The Compensation Committee shall oversee the development of appropriate performance objectives for the Chief Executive Officer annually, monitor and evaluate the Chief Executive Officer’s performance against these objectives, and present the Compensation Committee’s performance evaluation to the Chief Executive Officer.
+The Compensation and Talent Management Committee shall oversee the development of appropriate performance objectives for the CEO annually, monitor and evaluate the CEO’s performance against these objectives, and present the Compensation and Talent Management Committee’s performance evaluation to the CEO.

-At least annually, the Chief Executive Officer shall meet with the Compensation Committee to review the performance of the members of senior management and other critical positions, including potential succession plans.
+At least annually, the CEO shall meet with the Compensation and Talent Management Committee to review the performance of the members of senior management and other critical positions, including potential succession plans.
 In light of the importance of executive leadership to the success of the Company, the Board will also work with senior management to ensure that effective plans are in place for management succession.
-The Board will evaluate potential successors to the Chief Executive Officer and certain other senior management positions.
+The Board will evaluate potential successors to the CEO and certain other senior management positions.

-The standing Board Committees are the Audit, Compensation, and Corporate Governance and Nominating Committee.
+The standing Board Committees are the Audit, Compensation and Talent Management, and Corporate Governance and Nominating Committees.
 Each Committee shall have a written charter of responsibilities, duties, and authorities, which shall be reviewed at least annually by the Board and updated as needed to promote effective Committee functioning.
 Each Committee shall report to the full Board with respect to its activities, findings, and recommendations after each meeting held.
 The Board has the authority to form additional committees for such purposes as it deems necessary.

-The Corporate Governance and Nominating Committee shall recommend to the Board assignments of Board members to standing and temporary Committees and the appointment of Committee chairs and vice chairs, subject to the provisions of each Committee’s charter.
+The Corporate Governance and Nominating Committee shall recommend to the Board assignments of Board members to standing and temporary Committees and the appointment of Committee chairs, subject to the provisions of each Committee’s Charter.

-Each Committee shall have the full power and authority to retain, at the Company’s expense, consultants, legal counsel, or others, as the Committee deems necessary or appropriate with respect to specific matters in its purview.
+Each Committee shall have the full power and authority to retain, at the Company’s expense, consultants, legal counsel or other advisors, as the Committee deems necessary or appropriate.

 Each Committee Chair, in consultation with other Committee members and management, shall establish agendas and set meetings at the frequency and length appropriate and necessary to carry out its responsibilities.
-Vice Chairs provide assistance to the Committee Chair as needed, and in their absence serve as Committee Chair.
 Each committee shall meet in executive sessions from time to time as required or requested by any member.